Skip to content

 Chalk grassland is one of the wonders of the chalk downland landscape.
 It is species rich and of high wildlife value.
 As a priority habitat it survives on the margins; many of the best sites are small and fragmented which threatens the existence of the plants and animals that depend on it for their survival.

-Projects under this theme address the main risks to the future of the chalk grassland: the lack of appropriate management; the need to restore and reconnect sites and create wildlife corridors between them; and the need to develop resilience to the direct impacts of climate change.
-These projects aim to restore and reconnect the most vulnerable chalk grassland sites, bringing 630 hectares of chalk grassland into improved management for wildlife, and restoring a further 185 hectares.
+Projects under this theme addressed the main risks to the future of the chalk grassland: the lack of appropriate management; the need to restore and reconnect sites and create wildlife corridors between them; and the need to develop resilience to the direct impacts of climate change.
+These projects aimed to restore and reconnect the most vulnerable chalk grassland sites, bringing 630 hectares of chalk grassland into improved management for wildlife, and restoring a further 185 hectares.

 The view from Devil’s Dyke, South Downs, Sussex